shivannis/xandr-docs-public/xandr-docs/articles/invest/update-a-custom-creative-template.md

 ---
 title: Microsoft Invest - Update a Custom Creative Template
-description: You cannot modify the standard Xandr creative templates.
+description: You cannot modify the standard Microsoft Advertising creative templates.
 Learn to modify the rendering code and macros in your own custom templates. ms.date: 10/28/2023
 ---

 #  Microsoft Invest - Update a custom creative template

-Although you cannot modify the standard Xandr creative templates, you can modify the rendering code and macros in your own custom templates.
+Although you cannot modify the standard Microsoft Advertising creative templates, you can modify the rendering code and macros in your own custom templates.